Since 2013, I have taught Mindfulness, Meditation and Resilience in thousands of courses, classes, workshops, and retreats.

 I have many hundreds of hours of online training content: classes, videos and training material.
 I use this library of training content to support my training online and offline.

-The focus is on helping you develop the skills you need to build your resilience.
-Peace of mind and happiness is achievable through mindfulness.
+The focus is on helping you develop the skills you need to build resilience.
+Peace of mind and happiness are achievable through mindfulness.
 The reach of our courses and training is continually growing.

-Nearly 1,000 students have graduated from our 6-week mindfulness courses in Bromley South.
-The 6-week course has a 98% approval rate.
+Over 1,000 students have graduated from our 6-week mindfulness courses in Bromley South.
+The course has a 98% approval rate.

 Regular meditation classes run (when possible) at our venues in Bromley and Beckenham.